jerrytqz/anime-database/README.md

 # anime-database

-A database of anime complete with a built-in menu system (a command-line interface)
+A database of anime complete with a built-in menu system using the command-line

 ## Set Up and Run